sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 - a starting point for defining the coordinates of a region

 Green points can be useful for troubleshooting.
 For example, in the following image, Sensible can't recognize the box.
-The green dot provides a visual clue about the problem: the green dot is *on* the box border itself, as specified by (`"position": "left"`)
+The green dot provides a visual clue about the problem: the green dot is *on* the box border itself, as specified by (`"position": "left"`).

  ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/box_position_left.png)